rdoste/InSilicoHeartGen/README.md

 **Supported Input Formats**

-The pipeline supports common surface mesh formats, including but not limited to:
+The pipeline supports common surface mesh formats (in cm or mm), including but not limited to:

 - `.ply`
 - `.stl`